urbushey/nio_dataset_downloader/README.md

 # nio_dataset_downloader
-Downloads dataset part files in bulk from the Narrative API.
+Downloads dataset part files in bulk from the Narrative API and provides tools for processing the downloaded data.

 ## Download Dataset Files Script